-- 64. Future Adjustments to the Budget Neutrality Expenditure Limit.
-CMS reserves the right to adjust the budget neutrality expenditure limit to be consistent with enforcement of impermissible provider payments, health care related taxes, new federal statutes, or policy interpretations implemented through letters, memoranda, or regulations with respect to the provision of services covered under the demonstration. - 65.
+- 69. Composite Federal Share Ratio.
+The Composite Federal Share is the ratio calculated by dividing the sum total of federal financial participation (FFP) received by the State on actual demonstration expenditures during the approval period, as reported through the MBES/CBES and summarized on Schedule C (with consideration of additional allowable demonstration offsets such as, but not limited to, premium collections) by total computable demonstration expenditures for the same period as reported on the same forms.
+Should the demonstration be terminated prior to the end of the extension approval period (see STC 8), the Composite Federal Share will be determined based on actual expenditures for the period in which the demonstration was active.
+For the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be developed and used through the same process or through an alternative mutually agreed upon method. - 70.
+Future Adjustments to the Budget Neutrality Expenditure Limit.
+CMS reserves the right to adjust the budget neutrality expenditure limit to be consistent with enforcement of impermissible provider payments, health care related taxes, new federal statutes, or policy interpretations implemented through letters, memoranda, or regulations with respect to the provision of services covered under the demonstration. - 71.
 Enforcement of Budget Neutrality.
 CMS shall enforce budget neutrality over the life of the demonstration rather than on an annual basis.
 However, if the State's expenditures exceed the calculated cumulative budget neutrality expenditure cap by the percentage identified below for any of the demonstration years, the State must submit a corrective action plan to CMS for approval.
 The State will subsequently implement the approved corrective action plan.

-Year Cumulative target definition Percentage DY 1 Cumulative budget neutrality limit plus: 3% DY 2 Cumulative budget neutrality limit plus: 1.5% DY 3 Cumulative budget neutrality limit plus: 0%
+Year Cumulative target Percentage

+definition

+DY 1 Cumulative budget 3%

+neutrality limit plus:

+DY 2 Cumulative budget 1.5%

+neutrality limit plus:

+DY 3 Cumulative budget 0%

+neutrality limit plus: